 There are designated areas for eating around the school including areas for those students who chose to bring sandwiches from home.

-Year 7 will be released from lessons early at the beginning of the Autumn term, before the older pupils, to give them a chance to get used to the system.
-We have also recently introduced a separate queue and Zone 7 which is their designated service counter.
+Year 7 will be released from lessons early at the beginning of the Autumn term, to allow them to get used to the system.

-The Diner is a nut free zone but very occasionally if items do contain nuts these are clearly labelled.
+The kitchen is a nut-free zone but very occasionally if items do contain nuts these are clearly labelled.
 If your child has any allergies please talk to us and we will work hard to accommodate any concerns.

 From 8.00 to 8.40 a.m. a breakfast club offers cereals, drinks, toast and cooked breakfasts in the Diner.
 It is warm, friendly and popular.
 All students are welcome.

 Free Toast for students

 We have introduced a free slice of hot buttered toast for each student

 At lunch time the students can purchase a hot “Meal Deal” which is a carefully balanced two course lunch with a drink, which costs £2.70.

 For a Main Meal only the cost is £2.00 and consists of a main course served with vegetables or salad – Vegetarian and Gluten-free options available.